How You Can Help

 There are many ways to help dryland forest communities.
 Foremost, is not giving up—no matter how little remains.
 You can do this by sharing knowledge and a sense of caring so that others are more aware of these precious lands.

 If you are desiring more hands on ways of helping here are just a few suggestions:

-- If you're a student, learn more.
-There are internships and learning opportunities.
-Two excellent programs are: PIPES and HYCC (Hawaii Youth Conservation Corps)
+- If you’re a student interested in internships and learning, two excellent programs are available: PIPES and HYCC (Hawaii Youth Conservation Corps)

 - If you don’t have time, you might have other resources to donate such as landscaping tools, fencing material, gloves for volunteers, benches, shade canopies, GPS units, etc..
 Contact us and we will help match you with a partner needing your items or contact an organization listed below:

 Dry Forest Sites with Regular Public Volunteer Days:

 Amy B. H. Greenwell Ethnobotanical Garden: Situated in historic Kealakekua ahupua‘a and overlooking the Bay, the 13-acre Amy B. H. Greenwell Ethnobotanical Garden mission “supports Hawaiian cultural traditions of land use and plants, and conserves the plant resources of traditional Hawaiian cultural activities.”
 The Garden contains over 200 native plant species, many of which are rare and endangered.
 Regular volunteer days are held by the Friends of Amy B. H. Greenwell Ethnobotanical Garden usually every Saturday morning, and you can sign up on the volunteer list at: https://www.amygreenwell.garden/volunteer/